tomjoht/tomjoht.github.io/_posts/2016/1/2016-01-01-analyzing-top-posts-trends-on-idratherbewriting-blog.md

 * Social media: 12, 218 (12%)
 * Other: 5,00 (1%)

 Of the 71% search traffic, 67% of visitors comes from Google.
-Only 6% of traffic comes from Tinyletter (my newsletter service), 10% from Twitter, 7% from Disqus.
+Only 6% of traffic comes from my newsletter, 10% from Twitter, 7% from Disqus.

 From Google Webmaster Tools, here are some common search terms: